ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Resource exhaustion and clock skew

-When returning `RateLimit-Reset`, implementers must be aware that many throttled clients may come back at the very moment specified.
-For example, if the time-window is one hour and the returned value is something like
+Implementers returning `RateLimit-Reset` must be aware that many throttled clients may come back at the very moment specified.
+For example, when returning

 ```
 RateLimit-Reset: Tue, 15 Nov 1994 08:00:00 GMT